Frequently Asked Questions About Fairwind Yacht Club

 Men and women, from age 20 and up, some single, some married, some with children.
 Some experienced sailors, some new to sailing.

-Marina Del Rey usually meets on the first Saturday of every month and Channel Islands Harbor, on the third Sunday of each month.
+Marina del Rey usually meets on the second Saturday of every month and Channel Islands Harbor, on the third Sunday of each month.
 These are the best times to meet members of the Club and you will probably be invited to sail in the afternoon.
 But these dates sometimes get changed, especially for Holidays e.g. the July 4 weekend.